chimera/doorlock/readme.md

 When the device first turns on it connects to WiFi and then fetches all the member RFID cards from the Cobot checkin token API and then updates the `json` card file.
 It completely overwrites the existing list of cards.
 If there is a failure getting the cards, we keep the original card list as a fallback.

 We periodically sync this list every few minutes (configurable).

-Eventually, we can remove Cobot and swap it with our own service if we desire.

 #### Access Log